landingbj/lagi/README.md

 Lag[i] (Landing AGI) is a solution designed by Beijing Landing Technologies Co.,Ltd. specifically for the significant gap between the powerful forces of the large model open-source community and enterprise application deployment.
 It is an enterprise-level composite multimodal large model middleware aimed at bridging this gap, by providing a secure and professional platform, enabling enterprises to customize and deploy large models in a low-cost, efficient manner.

+### Online Demo

+To allow users to intuitively experience the powerful functionality and convenience of Lag[i] (Landing AGI), we offer an online demo.
+You can visit and experience it through the following link: [https://lagi.landingbj.com](https://lagi.landingbj.com/).

 ### Quick Start

 For developers, we provide a simple way to compile and run the Lag[i] (Landing AGI) application.
 You can choose to use the Maven command-line tool to package, or run it through mainstream Integrated Development Environments (IDEs) like IntelliJ IDEA.
 Please ensure your JDK version meets at least the requirements of version 8.